neurorave/neurorave/index.md

 **Attributes coming from classical synthesizers control signals**

 As experiments, we first simulates the behavior faders sliding by taking rampes up, rampes down, sinusoides and sawtooth as modulators.
 Those are the classic control available on traditionnal synthesizers.
 The results are strongly alterated as these controls might not be the most appropriate for attributes modification.
-In order to obtain more natural results, the features curves should be adapted to be closer to the original curves.
+In order to obtain more natural results, the features curves should have been adapted to be closer to the original curves.

 Original sound:
 <img src="audio/eurorack_single/darbouka_darbouka.png" width="100%">